njapke/cloud-benchmark-conductor/README.md

 ### cloud-benchmark-conductor
 Uses the tools form above to run micro and application benchmarks in the cloud.

+### gocg
+The gocg tool is used to calculate the optimized microbenchmark suite.
+It is a fork from [the original implementation by Grambow et al.](https://depositonce.tu-berlin.de/items/a2820b75-a5ca-4a75-a37b-ac489a1fd330) to support Go generics.

 ## Running the benchmarks
 ```bash